MinaProtocol/mina/rfcs/0042-bitswap.md

 ### Libp2p Helper IPC Modifications

 New IPC messages are required in order to support the daemon requesting resources stored in Bitswap blocks from the helper process.
 When the daemon needs to acquire a resource that is stored in Bitswap, it will send a message to the libp2p helper process asking it to download all the blocks associated with that resource (identified by the root Bitswap block CID).
 The helper process will begin the process of downloading all Bitswap blocks in the tree pointed to by the root Bitswap block, and will inform the helper upon success or failure of that operation.
+The helper process will be responsible for tracking a timeout of the download operation, and fail the operation if that timeout is exceeded.

 Whenever new Bitswap blocks are available to the node, the libp2p helper needs to mark an entry in the DHT saying that our node can provide this block of data.
 When the blocks in question are downloaded from another peer in the network, this is done [automatically by the libp2p Bitswap implementation](https://github.com/ipfs/go-bitswap/blob/0fa397581ca6197c6c4ca17842719370f6596e95/bitswap.go#L254).
 However, we still need to have custom logic for adding new DHT provision keys for data we broadcast from out node locally, and when a node restarts from with a pre-existing Bitswap block cache.